lukaTarimana/cosmos-token-address-changer/Readme.md

 You can use any prefix and address, it will match bech32 address on blockchain node.

-INSTALLATION
+//INSTALLATION:

 npm install bech32-converting

-USAGE:
+//USAGE:

 import converter from "bech32-converting";

 const findOtherTokenAddress = (
-  currentTokenaddress, //Example: "cosmos18pr3pfggka859d38499tmsgm803u0sa9gpkwnf"
+  currentTokenaddress,
-  currentTokenName, //Example: "cosmos"
+  currentTokenName,
-  newTokenName //Example: "osmo"
+  newTokenName
 ) => {
   let currentTokenaddressHex =
     converter(currentTokenName).toHex(currentTokenaddress);